byrd-laif/soilMakers/readme.md

 Not addressing immediate needs is an insult to the young.
 Individuals with passion, purpose and practical skills make the *world* a better place.

 **Calling Home.
-Taking Action, and for those acts to connect and transfer through too Mother Earth, soil to soul cultivating cultures that are healing.** Actionable know-how.
-Knowing what to do, and doing it.
-Taking the steps, teaching what one needs to learn.
+Taking Action, and for those acts to connect and transfer through too Mother Earth, soil to soul cultivating cultures that are healing.** Knowing what to do, and doing it.

 #### Explore